ubports/autopilot/docs/tutorial/getting_started.rst

 Autopilot includes the :module:`autopilot.keybindings` module, which includes code to make it easier to send pre-configured keybindings to the application under test.
 The difficulty with keybindings is that most applications allow the user to configure the keybindings at will.
 If a user has changed the default keybindings, your autopilot tests will break if you have the default keys hard-coded in your tests.
 To overcome this, the keybindings system allows you to name a keybinding, and autopilot will read the actual keys to press and release from the application under test.

-.. note:: At the time of writing, the keybindings system only works when teting Unity.
+.. note:: At the time of writing, the keybindings system only works when testing Unity.
 Work is in progress to make this feature work with Qt and Gtk targets.

 To use the keybindings system, you need to derive from the :class:`~autopilot.keybindings.KeybindingsHelper` class.
 This class adds the :meth:`~autopilot.keybindings.KeybindingsHelper.keybinding(binding_name, delay)` method, which allows you to send keybindings, like so::